 So the floaters vs sinkers result is not just about ratio.
 Because seltzer water adds aeration while regular water doesn’t.
 So you can get a different result with the same amount of liquid.

 In addition, if you beat your eggs longer, more air is added to the batter, contributing to a fluffier result.
 And if you go as far as separating the eggs and beating the egg whites to stiff or soft peaks, the result will be even lighter and airier.

 How Important is the Chicken Stock in a Matzo Ball Soup Recipe?

 The chicken soup or stock can be used in several ways.

 - If you don’t use seltzer in your matzo ball batter, I recommend using chicken stock.

-- If you do make your own chicken stock ahead of time, the fat that congeals on top after refrigeration can be used in your matzo balls.
+- If you do make your own chicken stock ahead of time, you can use the fat that congeals on top after refrigeration in your matzo balls.
 Or you could make legit schmaltz but I’ll be honest, I never have.
-If you want to, here’s a great recipe.
+If you want to, here’s a great schmaltz recipe.